Working-class neighbourhood in Madrid wins "El Gordo" lottery

 "It is no wonder that sales have gone down taking into account the economic situation we are going through.
 We are in crisis, people are out of work and have no income," said a spokeswoman for the National Lottery.

-Those who did not win big in El Gordo can look forward to the El Nino lottery on Jan.
-6, or Epiphany, when Spaniards traditionally give presents to children.
-That lottery will award 840 million euros, though winners will have to pay tax.
+Those who did not win big in El Gordo can look forward to the El Nino lottery on January 6, or Epiphany, when Spaniards traditionally give presents to children.
+That lottery will award 840 million euros, though winners will have to pay tax. ($1 = 0.7555 euros)

+(Reporting by Clare Kane and Jesus Aguado,; additional reporting by Iciar Reinlein and Silvio Castellanos; Editing by Stephen Powell)